SRvSaha/CoWinVaccineSlotFinder/EULA.md

 For the purposes of this End-User License Agreement:

 *   **Agreement** means this End-User License Agreement that forms the entire agreement between You and the Company regarding the use of the Application.
-This Agreement has been created with the help of the [EULA Generator](https://www.privacypolicies.com/eula-generator/).

 *   **Application** means the software program provided by the Company downloaded by You to a Device, named CoWinVaccineSlotFinder